mrcepid-rap/mrcepid-collecthsmetrics/Readme.md

    want to spread the workload over multiple instances.

-2. If changing the default instance **YOU MUST** use at least mem2 instances as picard needs more memory per file (~4Gb) then a mem1 instance can provide. **YOU MUST** also change the `threads` parameter accordingly to ensure that each thread has enough CPUs to execute.
+2. If changing the default instance **YOU MUST** use at least mem2 instances as picard needs more memory per file (~4Gb) then a mem1 instance can provide.